 For liquefied gas, we are roughly guided by the figures that are included in the forecast [of socio-economic development].
-An increase of 1-2 million tons, somewhere up to \$2 million tons of LNG compared to \$0 million last
+An increase of 1-2 million tons, somewhere up to 52 million tons of LNG compared to 30 million last year," he said.

 Earlier, the Ministry of Energy reported that Russia in 2022 reduced gas exports by 30.7% to 170.6 billion cubic meters.
 Gas production in the Russian Federation last year decreased by 11.7% to 673.8 billion cubic meters.
 At the same time, the Ministry of Energy of the Russian Federation expects a further decrease in gas production in Russia in 2023 due to the rejection of Russian gas by European consumers and the inability to instantly reorient gas flows.

-Oil production same time, according to the head of the Ministry of Energy, oil production in Russia will decrease in 2023 by 20 million tons from the level of 2022.
-"The decline in oil production with condensate will probably be about 20 million tons from last year," be said.
+Oil production same time, according to the head of the Ministry of Energy, oil production in Russia will decrease in 2023 by At th 20 million tons from the level of 2022.
+"The decline in oil production with condensate will probably be about 20 million tons from last year," he said.